dorna-robotics/education/Chapter 03 - Robot Programming Tools/README.md

 |:--:|
 | *Startup programs setting in Dorna lab* |

 Enter the full address of the file(s).
-Click on “Set” button.
+Click on the “Set” button.
 From now on this code will be executed whenever the controller is turned on.

 ---
 ## **Jupyter Notebook**